 With country music star Charley Pride.
 This was taken at the BBC Radio 2 "Country Club" Studios in London.
 Photograph by Tommy Loftus.

-Good memories of my visit to Nashville, Tennessee in 1974 - with Ed Bruce, Patsy Bruce and agent Gus Barba at the Biltmore Hotel on Franklin Road.
+More good memories of my visit to Nashville, Tennessee in 1974 with Ed Bruce, Patsy Bruce and agent Gus Barba at the Biltmore Hotel on Franklin Road.
 Photograph by Shay Brogan.

 Celebrations for the late Carmol Taylor at a birthday bash at his Music Row office in Nashville, Tennessee in September, 1982.
 Photograph by Jay Diamond.